 If you are expecting a baby, live in Nova Scotia and want to learn more about what to expect during your pregnancy and the early weeks following birth, you’ve come to the right place.

-If you have a baby or a young child, visit Public Health's Parenting Supports webpage.
+If you have a baby or young child, or are looking for the Loving Care or Breastfeeding Basics books, visit Public Health's Parenting Supports webpage.

 Whether you are currently pregnant or adjusting to life as a parent, there's a lot to learn and it can be challenging to know where to get credible information.
 A list of resources can be found here to help support you during these times.